matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

 ```

 - “Open for extension “: This means that the behavior of a software module, say a class can be extended to make it behave
-in new and different ways.
+in new and different ways
-- “Closed for modification “: This means that the source code of such a module remains unchanged.
+- “Closed for modification “: This means that the source code of such a module remains unchanged

 ### :blush: Better example